redneckeyeball/marstek-monitor/README.md

   - Open the Weather tab and click Settings to verify that your location and panel details are configured.

+Which Marstek batteries are supported ?
+- Venus A / C
+- Venus D / E

 ================================================================================
  SUPPORT
 ================================================================================